DevilCoders/AI/README.md

-# Complete AI reference book of the IT corporation Yandex.
+# Full AI reference book of the IT corporation Yandex.

 ## Include AI's such as